seppenen/Pipeline_IAC/README.md

 # Overview

-This Terraform application automates the creation of an entire environment in the Azure DevOps portal, including repositories, policies, and pipelines with stages for cloud provisioning, validation, deployment, and destruction.
-It also provisions all infrastructure in the Azure portal, such as a Kubernetes cluster, Postgres database, analytics, container registry, and other necessary resources.
+The purpose of this Terraform application is to automate the process of creating infrastructure in Azure portal and environment in Azure DevOps portal.
+This includes setting up repositories, policies, and pipelines with multiple stages, including cloud provision, validate, deploy, and destroy.
+The pipeline has the ability to provision necessary infrastructure during runtime in Azure portal, such as a Kubernetes cluster, Postgres database, analytics, container registry, and other necessary resources.
+Additionally, the pipeline can run tests such as jUnit, Lint, Sonarqube analysis and Cucumber/Gherkin to ensure that the application is functioning correctly.
+Please note that this Terraform application is only compatible with Java Maven applications, and requires the installation of certain Maven dependencies, including cucumber-java, sonar-maven-plugin, and junit-jupiter-api.

-The pipelines are specifically designed to work with Java Maven applications and can run various tests, such as jUnit, Lint, and Cucumber/Gherkin, Sonarqube analysis from the pipeline to ensure that everything is working as expected.
-By automating these processes, developers can focus on creating and delivering code, while the application takes care of the infrastructure setup, management, and testing.

 # Prerequisites
 Before using this application, you must have the following prerequisites set up: